paulrahme/filelibrarian/README.md

-# filenamelibrarian
+# filelibrarian
-Command-line tool for recursive operations on filenames.
+Command-line tool for recursive searching, sorting and grouping operations on files.